vipulnaik/diet-exercise-health/notes/2023-07-30-buteyko-breathing.md

 * Past 40 seconds, I start feeling restless, and it is at around this time that I might start developing stronger aches in some areas.
 Areas with recurrent minor aches tend to ache much more significantly at this time.
+For instance, when I have generalized abdominal discomfort, I notice pain in the abdominal area go up quite a bit around this time.

-Previously, I used to experience a sensation of the nostrils pushing out on my fingers, but of late I have not experienced this sensation.
+* Previously, I used to experience a sensation of the nostrils pushing out on my fingers, but of late I have not experienced this sensation often (though it does happen occasionally).

+Sensations I notice right after finishing the breath hold:

+* I generally have an audible breathing out and breathing in right after the release.
+However, on most days I still continue to breathe nasally rather than having to open my mouth.
+In the past, it was more common for me to take one mouth breath right after finishing a max-pause breath hold.

+* I may feel a little out of sorts for about 2-3 minutes after the second breath hold.
+If I am feeling generally unwell, the out-of-sorts feeling may continue longer (like 5-10 minutes).